How to start a Business and Stay in Business

 If payment is late, don’t be afraid to call the client.
 Sometimes they just misplaced the invoice.
 Other times they don’t have the money and are trying to slink away.
 Sometimes, “the check is in the mail.”
 Regardless, the business that does not call to get paid won’t get paid!

 Start Small, Conserve Loot

-Consider working from your house/apartment to start, especially if you have clients that will never visit you, or if you live in an expensive metropolis (NYC, LA, Chicago, San Francisco, etc).
+How to start a business and Stay in business working from your house/apartment to start, especially if you have clients that will never visit you, or if you live in an expensive metropolis (NYC, LA, Chicago, San Francisco, Miami, etc).
 Keep your expenses down!
 Don’t buy a new quad Xeon workstation if your current machine can cut it, or a truckload of networking equipment for two computers.
 Be cheap!
 Look for sales at OfficeMax, clip coupons, and just shop smart.
 You’re going to need the start-up capital down the road, so don’t drain it on frivolous expenditures.
 (And yes, the folded die-cut business card with the metallic ink counts as a frivolous expenditure.)

 Don’t Undercharge, but Be Flexible

 If there’s one thing to remember from this article, it should be this point.
 Proper pricing is the one thing that keeps the business alive, on multiple levels.
 When you charge appropriate amounts for the work, the client will feel like they hired the right people; when you undercharge, the client will know this and take advantage of you by demanding similar rates in the future.

 If you give every client a discount just to get the job (and this will be tempting, especially in the beginning), you’ll find yourself working twelve-hour days and not being able to pay the bills.
 Undercharging hurts the industry in general as well; undercharged clients come to expect and request absurdly low prices.